-Aditya Bhura
+Aditya Bhura and Sofia Parveen

-Greetings, Press Correspondents,
+Greetings,

-I want to greet the gathering of the International Press Committee of the Bhawanipur Education Society College Assembly Of Nations 2024 (hereinafter referred to as BESC AON'24).
+We want to greet the gathering of the International Press Committee of the Bhawanipur Education Society College Assembly of Nations 2025 (hereinafter referred to as BESCAON 2025).
 Your presence is genuinely valued.
-As someone who has been a part of different MUN committees and has ended up cherishing the International Press Committee the most, I agree that it can be intimidating at first, especially when you are expected to capture what happens in the committee for readers in the best possible manner.
+As people who have been a part of different MUN committees and have ended up cherishing the International Press Committee the most, we agree that it can be intimidating at first, especially when you are expected to capture what happens in the committee for readers in the best possible manner.
 However, the more you participate, the easier it gets for you as a Press Correspondent.
-Indeed, the art of writing is a beautiful thing, and that is something I wish to foster in all of my Press Correspondents as was once fostered in me by my mentor in the circuit.
+Indeed, the art of writing is a beautiful thing, and that is something we wish to foster in all of our Press Correspondents as was once fostered in us by our mentors in the circuit.